 By default, all MP3 tags are converted from the ISO-8559-1 (Windows) character set to the OS/2 code page on read and vice versa on write.

-/eatype set file type extended attribute (.TYPE) to type /pm Use the PMShell for file renaming & moving
+/eatype set file type extended attribute (.TYPE) to type /L Always set .LONGNAME extended attribute to match the file name without extension. /pm Use the PMShell for file renaming & moving

 There are two distinctions to the default method (MOVE command):